btkennedy/mermCoA/diag.md

   J -- No --> K[You have a bad day!]
 ```
 #### This choose your own adventure style flowchart shows the importance of starting your day right
+From this chart we can determine the following
+ - Coffee makes your day better.
+ - Breakfest makes your day better.
+ - Not having one or the other makes it worse.
+ - Missing both is disaterous.